 When David Hockney’s Yorkshire landscape paintings were first shown at the Royal Academy in 2012, they attracted mixed reviews.
 The art critic of The Economist admired some of the works, but wrote, “Others, I would argue, would not be celebrated at all if they were not by Mr Hockney, such as this ‘The Road Across the Wolds’.”

-But I think he was wrong.
-The painting, now on permanent display at the Hockney Gallery, Salts Mill, Saltaire, has a commanding presence, no matter who the artist.
+But he was wrong.
+The painting at the Hockney Gallery, Salts Mill, Saltaire, has a commanding presence, no matter who the artist.

 It is a large work: 48 x 60 inches, oil on canvas.
 It was painted in 1997 during the artist’s 20 year residence in Bridlington and depicts the Yorkshire Wolds in late summer.
 The artist is looking down and on to the horizon; the sky is glimpsed beyond the treeline.

 The colour strikes you first, then an awareness of perspective and a gradual awareness of how Hockney directs the eyes of the viewer from left to right across the canvas.
-I later discovered too, that there is a poignant story behind the creation of this painting.
+There is too a poignant story behind the painting.

 The colours of nature, of high summer, dominate the canvas.
 The many hues of green are juxtaposed with other earth colours: mahogany brown, gold, terracotta.
 A section of canvas seems to offer a palette strip of the chosen colours for us (image below).

 The gold of fields and terracotta of the foreground houses breaks into and relieves the verdure of the whole.
 The blue of the road introduces an unnatural colour, almost as an intrusion to the scene.